semgrep/semgrep-docs/docs/semgrep-appsec-platform/dashboard-beta.md

 # Dashboard (beta)

-The Semgrep dashboard (beta) is an overview of your organization’s security posture from data aggregated within Semgrep AppSec Platform.
+The Semgrep dashboard (beta) is an overview of your organization’s security posture based on data aggregated within Semgrep AppSec Platform.
 It helps you:

 - Evaluate your AppSec program, enabling you to know your current security risk.
   - The dashboard beta includes assessing the deployment and adoption of **[secure guardrails](/secure-guardrails/secure-guardrails-in-semgrep)** to your organization.